RADAR-base-Analytics/.github/profile/README.md

 url: "https://github.com/RADAR-base-Analytics/mockfeatures"
 ```

-Zenodo DOI URLs will automatically get created for any analytics repository in this Github Organisation (please email radar-base@kcl.ac.uk for your DOI) or you may manage this with your own Zenodo account.
+Zenodo DOI URLs will automatically get created for any analytics repository in this Github Organisation (please fill the CITATION.cff file and create a release, and tag @afolarin or @Hsankesara to review, we will then add the DOI URL and publish it on the Zenodo community).